On the Robust Performance of the ST-RRED Video Quality Predictor

 As the results show (note: we report results of other algorithms as published by their authors, when available), the 1/576 ST-RRED model ranks closely with top-performers ST-MAD and MOVIE, probably within, or close to statistical equivalence.
 However, 1/576 ST-RRED is a much more efficient model than either MOVIE or ST-MAD, both of which require highly compute-intensive optical flow calculations, while 1/576 ST-RRED makes no use of motion at all, instead only requiring measurements of natural video statistics on frame differences.
 Moreover, 1/576 ST-RRED can achieve further deep efficiency, since it is reduced reference, and comparisons need only be computed on a vastly reduced set of coefficients, meaning other coefficients and comparisons need not even be computed.
 It is very likely that a full-reference version of 1/576 ST-RRED would perform better, as we have observed monotonically-improving prediction power with increased reference information .
 All factors considered, the performance of 1/576 ST-RRED is rather remarkable.

 We also applied 1/576 ST-RRED on the VQEG HD3 Database, which unlike most VQEG databases, has some videos with associated subjective scores available.
-The implementation that was used is the “FastSSIM” version of MS-SSIM , which slightly modifies the MS-SSIM model to achieve efficiency, including some simplifying approximations.
-Again, 1/576 ST-RRED topped the results on this database, although it was matched in performance by Netflix’s VMAF 0.3.1 and by VQM-VFD-FR.
-Unlike these models, 1/576 ST-RRED is very reduced reference, and moreover, uses no training process of any kind to attain highly competitive performance.
+Again, 1/576 ST-RRED topped the results on this database, although it was edged in performance in this instance by VQM-VFD-FR.
+Unlike VQM-VFD-FR, 1/576 ST-RRED is very reduced reference, and moreover, uses no training process of any kind to attain highly competitive performance.
+Of course, ST-RRED is vastly more memory- efficient than VQM-VFD-FR.

-Table 4 shows the very remarkable performance of the 1/576 RRED model on the “Smartphone” sub-database, as it easily out-distances all of the other models, other than VMAF 0.3.1, which comes close to matching ST-RRED.
-In fact, on those databases described thus far, the performance of ST-RRED and VMAF 0.3.1 has usually been similar; this is not surprising, since VMAF 0.3.1 uses VIF-based natural scene statistic (NSS) features at its core, similar to ST-RRED; VMAF 0.3.1 uses a temporal frame-difference measure, whereas ST-RRED measures the NSS of frame-differences; and VMAF 0.3.1 uses a measure of detail quality , while ST-RRED applies perceptual weights emphasizing detail sub-bands in the quality prediction process .
+Table 4 shows the very remarkable performance of the 1/576 RRED model on the ``Smartphone" sub-database, as it easily out-distances all of the other models, other than VMAF 0.6.1, which is closely matched by ST-RRED.
+In fact, on those databases described thus far, the performance of ST-RRED and VMAF 0.6.1 has usually been similar; this is not surprising, since VMAF 0.6.1 uses VIF-based natural scene statistic (NSS) features at its core, similar to ST-RRED; VMAF 0.6.1 uses a temporal frame-difference measure, whereas ST-RRED measures the NSS of frame-differences; and VMAF 0.6.1 uses a measure of detail quality , while ST-RRED applies perceptual weights emphasizing detail sub-bands in the quality prediction process .

-Table 5 shows model performance on the “Tablet” sub-database of LIVE Mobile; again, 1/576 ST-RRED delivers very outstanding performance.
-Data is not available for VMAF 0.3.1 on this database, but one would expect similarly consistent performance.
+Table 5 shows model performance on the ``Tablet" sub-database of LIVE Mobile; again, 1/576 ST-RRED delivers very outstanding performance.
+Data is not available for VMAF 0.6.1 and ST-MAD on this database, but one would expect similarly consistent performance.

-Lastly, we tested ST-RRED on a very recent (and currently unpublished– stay tuned) database, called the LIVE-NFLX QoE Database , representing an effort between LIVE and the video team at Netflix.
+Lastly, we tested ST-RRED on a very recent database, called the LIVE-NFLX QoE Database [19, 20], representing an effort between LIVE and the video team at Netflix.
 This database makes a deeper exploration of QoE, by including models of stalling (rebuffering) patterns, as well as significant changes in bitrate, and by using real Netflix content.
 Like the above database, the VQA models are used as inputs to a learner, along with, in this instance, other inputs that are indicative of stalls.
 The goal of this work is ultimately to be able to make bitrate decisions that optimize QoE as a balance between picture distortion (from compression) against the likelihood of stalls.
-Here, Table 7 shows the correlations achieved by the models tested but without accounting for stalls that occur in the data nor processing stall data, while Table 8 shows the results on videos containing diverse Netflix content, bitrate variations, and various stalling patterns that are assessed.
+Here, Table 7 shows the results on videos containing diverse Netflix content, bitrate variations, and various stalling patterns that are assessed.
 Once again, 1/576 ST-RRED handily outperforms the other models, especially when used in the QoE framework where both bit rate changes and stalls are considered.

-Overall, the reduced reference 1/756 ST-RRED video quality prediction model achieves uniformly standout performance on a wide variety of video quality databases, despite its conceptual and computational simplicity, and the fact that it can greatly reduce the amount of reference comparison or computation that is required.
-We have only used information that is already available in other published work, with the exception of the new 1/576 ST-RRED results, and the yet to be published LIVE-NFLX dataset results.
+Overall, the reduced reference 1/576 ST-RRED video quality prediction model achieves uniformly standout performance on a wide variety of video quality databases, despite its conceptual and computational simplicity, and the fact that it can greatly reduce the amount of reference comparison or computation that is required.
+In this analysis, we have only used information that is already available in other published work, with the exception of the new 1/576 ST-RRED results.
 As such, ST-RRED is quite appealing as a much faster, higher performing model than other video quality prediction models.
-Naturally we are open to opinions and comments (for example if we have left out any really relevant results), and we are also deeply exploring theoretical, practical, and market applications of ST-RRED.
+Naturally we are open to opinions and comments (for example if we have left out any really relevant results).
+We are also exploring theoretical, practical, and market applications of ST-RRED.
 Feel free to email me at firstname.lastname@example.org.

 R. Soundararajan and A.C.
 Bovik, “Video quality assessment by reduced reference spatio-temporal entropic differencing,” IEEE Transactions on Circuits and Systems for Video Technology, vol. 23, no. 4, pp. 684-694, April 2013.